svenwedemeyer/atlast_solar_wg/README.md

-# collaborative_working
+# AtLAST Solar Working Group

-This is a template work space for AtLAST working group collaboration.
+The purpose of this space it to track the work being done towards refining the solar science cases for the AtLAST telescope design study.

 ## Checklist for using this space:
 1) If you do not have a GitHub account, you will need to make one: https://github.com/join